esr360/One-Nexus/src/ui/modules/elements/alert/README.md

 ##### ...as String

-* Keyword should correspond to a [FontAwesome icon](http://fontawesome.io/icons/) name
+* Value should correspond to a [FontAwesome icon](http://fontawesome.io/icons/) name

 ## API